SUSE/ha-sap-terraform-deployments/libvirt/terraform/README.md

 - **cluster_ssh_pub**: SSH public key name (must match with the key copied in sshkeys folder)
 - **cluster_ssh_key**: SSH private key name (must match with the key copied in sshkeys folder)
 - **additional_repos**: Additional repos to add to the guest machines.
+- **reg_code**: Registration code for the installed base product (Ex.: SLES for SAP).
+This parameter is optional.
+If informed, the system will be registered against the SUSE Customer Center.
+- **reg_email**: Email to be associated with the system registration.
+This parameter is optional.
+- **reg_additional_modules**: Additional optional modules and extensions to be registered (Ex.: Containers Module, HA module, Live Patching, etc).
+The variable is a key-value map, where the key is the _module name_ and the value is the _registration code_.
+If the _registration code_ is not needed, set an empty string as value.
+The module format must follow SUSEConnect convention:
+    - `<module_name>/<product_version>/<architecture>`
+    - *Example:* Suggested modules for SLES for SAP 15

+          sle-module-basesystem/15/x86_64
+          sle-module-desktop-applications/15/x86_64
+          sle-module-server-applications/15/x86_64
+          sle-ha/15/x86_64 (use the same regcode as SLES for SAP) sle-module-sap-applications/15/x86_64

+For more information about registration, check the ["Registering SUSE Linux Enterprise and Managing Modules/Extensions"](https://www.suse.com/documentation/sles-15/book_sle_deployment/data/cha_register_sle.html) guide.

 If the current *main.tf* is used, only *uri* (usually SAP HANA cluster deployment needs a powerful machine, not recommended to deploy locally) and *sap_inst_media* parameters must be updated.